duongphuongleo/SPRING-semester2-Jan2026---April2026-/README.md

 # AutoCAD 2 - Instructor: Tim Gignac
+Continuing the development of students' skills with computer-aided design (CAD) software by introducing larger scale and more integrated projects, students apply the professional quality and standards for drawings in the civil/construction field.
+- The necessity for document control, cross referencing of details, and compliance with formal standards and field practices is key.

 👉 Final Group Project (week 12-14)
 - Project options: Parking lot grading, Plan & Profile
 - Presentation